taikoxyz/taiko-mono/packages/protocol/docs/ZKReq.md

-# Taiko proves L2 blocks
+# How Taiko proves L2 blocks

 This document specifies how the Taiko protocol, client, and circuits work together to prove L2 blocks.